Why study in Sweden?

-Where to study in Sweden
+Where can you study in Sweden?

 A big part of life in Sweden is the outdoors.
 Sweden is home to a stunning landscape, with beautiful islands, wilderness and lots of wildlife.
 Try hiking and camping in the north, boating and fishing across its many waters and foraging for berries in its woodlands.

 However, if you’re more of a city person, then Sweden has plenty to offer, particularly in capital Stockholm and second largest city Gothenburg.
 You’ll find plenty of stylish bars and clubs, restaurants serving Swedish classics like meatballs and lingonberry jam, as well as plenty of seafood.

 Sweden is a well connected country, with motorways serving most parts of the country and connecting it to Denmark.
 It’s airport hub is in Stockholm with both the Arlanda and Skavasta airports, while the ports of Gothenburg and the shared Copenhagen-Malmo port welcome travellers by sea.

 Stockholm is the only city to have a subway system in Sweden.

 What are the requirements to study in Sweden?

 QualificationsStudents applying to study in Sweden must have successfully completed post-16 education.
 The score requirements for the qualifications you hold are set at a university level so depend on where you are applying and which subject.
 For master’s programs you must have completed a bachelor’s degree.
 Your secondary post-16 education may also be reviewed.